Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 The full specification of the "International Image Interoperability Framework" standard is supported (level 2), so any other widget that supports it can use it.

-The Universal Viewer was firstly developed for the [Wellcome Library] of the [British Library] and the [National Library of Wales], then open sourced (unlike the viewer of [Gallica], the public digital library built by the [Bibliothèque Nationale de France], which is sold to its partners).
+The Universal Viewer was firstly developed by [Digirati] for the [Wellcome Library] of the [British Library] and the [National Library of Wales], then open sourced (unlike the viewer of [Gallica], the public digital library built by the [Bibliothèque Nationale de France], which is sold to its partners).

 See a [demo] on the [Bibliothèque patrimoniale] of [Mines ParisTech], or you can